ChmHsm/latinAr/README.md

 Want to contribute (we need you!)? or interested in any way?
 Have suggestions?
 Please let us know.

 # What's this repo going to be used for actually?
-Mainly, this repo is a training, validation and evaluation dataset for the dialectal arabic RNN-related models:<br/>
+Mainly, this repo is a training, validation and evaluation dataset for dialectal arabic RNN-related models:<br/>
 Language modeling & generation<br/>
 Word representation (word embeddings, Word2Vec)<br/>
 Sentiment analysis<br/>